quyctd/blog/posts/css-terminology.md

 ---

-That some first knowledge when I re-learn CSS.
+That was some first knowledge when I re-learn CSS.
 More in the next section 🤔